 Cories subsist on food that falls to the bottom of the tank.
-You may wish to provide them with sinking pellets to make sure they are getting the nutrients they need, but generally they will scavenge anything edible that falls into their domain.
+You may wish to provide them with sinking pellets to make sure they are getting the nutrients they need, but generally, they will scavenge anything edible that falls into their domain.

 Make sure your water conditions are pristine and don't overcrowd them.
 Even though they are docile toward other fish species, they can get nippy at each other when stressed, and this leads to death in their ranks.

-These mini-gouramis have been bred to exhibit some beautiful colors, and you can find some amazing blues, reds and oranges if you choose wisely.
+These mini-gouramis have been bred to exhibit some beautiful colors, and you can find some amazing blues, reds, and oranges if you choose wisely.
 A pair of these in a planted 10-gallon tank would make for an amazing setup.

 However, be aware that these guys are considered a semi-aggressive fish species, and there can be trouble if one decides to pick on the other.
 Be sure to include hiding spots and plenty of decorations in your tank in case one becomes dominant.

-A guppy tank is lively, colorful, and a lot of fun to watch, and like neons you can have a bunch of them in 10-gallons.
-Fancy guppies comes in many different colors and you can really get creative when choosing your stock.
+A guppy tank is lively, colorful, and a lot of fun to watch, and like neons, you can have a bunch of them in 10-gallons.
+Fancy guppies come in many different colors and you can really get creative when choosing your stock.
 They are active swimmers in the top third of the water column, so they don't require much in the way of hiding spots and decorations, especially if they are in a species-only tank.

 That said, I do not think a 10-gallon tank is the right environment for keeping Betta with other fish.
 But they may do well with certain critters such as Apple Snails or Ghost Shrimp.

 A single Betta in a planted 10-gallon is a great setup, for him and you.
-Of course it should go without saying that you should never, ever, put two male Betta fish in the same tank together.
+Of course, it should go without saying that you should never, ever, put two male Betta fish in the same tank together.

 If you want to learn more about keeping Betta with other fish and critters check out this post on Betta in a Community Tank

 Common Mistakes When Stocking a 10-Gallon Tank

 Just as you can make some really good choices when stocking your aquarium, you can make some dumb ones too.
 Try not to feel too bad about it if you do.
 We've all made stocking mistakes, and it's always a learning experience.

-Some fish inappropriate for a 10-gallon tank get into this situation when they are purchased by aquarium owners who either didn't know any better, or were misled by pet-store staff.
+Some fish inappropriate for a 10-gallon tank get into this situation when they are purchased by aquarium owners who either didn't know any better or were misled by pet-store staff.